compasjs/compas/docs/env.md

 automatically 'true'.
 This can be used to differentiate between staging and production environments.

+**CI**

+If set to `true`, some commands may behave differently.
+For example the `lbu lint` command will run `prettier --check` instead of `prettier --write` which makes sure the command exits with an error on nonformatted files.
+The bench runner will write it's summary to a file called `benchmark_output.txt` in the project root, so other programs can use this more easily.

 **APP_NAME**

 Used for database creation and selection, default s3 bucket name.
 In general